18TH ANNUAL NO DEAD ARTISTS INTERNATIONAL JURIED EXHIBITIONn

-Jonathan Ferrara Gallery is pleased to announce the 17th Annual No Dead Artists National Juried Exhibition of
+Jonathan Ferrara Gallery is pleased to announce the Call for Artists for the 18th Annual No Dead Artists

-head and gives emerging artists their first break in the art world.
-In the 90's, the exhibition was open only to New Orleans artists and subsequently
+notion on its head and gives emerging artists their first break in the art world.
+In the 90's, the exhibition was open only to New Orleans

 Each year, one jury-winning artist will be awarded a solo exhibition at Jonathan Ferrara Gallery as the grand prize.

 No Dead Artists is open to living artists working in the United States.
 All mediums are accepted including, but not limited to, painting,

 sculpture, design, glass, metalwork, photography, video, mixed media and installation art.